xinxinhuang/ABTv1/docs/progress-report.md

 3. **Enhanced Error Handling**: Added comprehensive error catching, user notifications, and detailed logging throughout the battle flow.

+4. **Next.js 15 Route Parameters Fix**: Identified and resolved issue with route parameters in Next.js 15+:
+   - In newer versions of Next.js (14+ and 15+), route parameters are now provided as a Promise that needs to be unwrapped before accessing
+   - Implemented solution using React's `use()` function to properly handle dynamic route parameters
+   - Updated dynamic route pages (like `/arena/battle/[id]/page.tsx`) to use the pattern:
+     ```tsx
+     export default function Page({ params }: { params: { id: string } }) {
+       // Unwrap params using React.use() to handle Promise
+       const resolvedParams = use(params);
+       const { id } = resolvedParams;
+       // ... rest of component
+     }
+     ```
+   - This pattern ensures compatibility with Next.js 15's Promise-based route parameter handling
+   - Added documentation and comments to explain this pattern for future development

+## Battle System Redesign

+### 1. Asynchronous Battle System

+**Change**: Pivoted from real-time battles to an asynchronous challenge-based battle system.

+**Implementation**:
+- Players can create battle challenges by selecting and staking a card face-down
+- Challenges appear in the arena lobby for other players to accept
+- When a challenge is accepted, the battle is automatically resolved
+- Both players receive notifications about battle completion
+- Winner claims the loser's card and receives an additional bonus card

+**Benefits**:
+- Eliminates need for both players to be online simultaneously
+- Reduces server load and complexity by removing real-time synchronization
+- Creates a more accessible gameplay experience
+- Maintains the high-stakes nature of card battles
+- Simplifies battle flow and reduces potential for errors

+### 2. Database Schema Updates

+**Changes**:
+- Modified `battle_instances` table to support challenge-based flow
+- Added `is_hidden` flag to `battle_cards` to keep selections secret
+- Created `battle_notifications` table for player alerts
+- Updated `battle_results` to track both transferred and bonus cards

+### 3. User Interface Improvements

+**Changes**:
+- Created challenge creation interface
+- Implemented available challenges listing
+- Added battle results notification system
+- Updated card selection to support face-down staking

 ## Next Steps

-1. Continue refining UI and gameplay features.
+1. Continue refining UI and gameplay features
-2. Add more comprehensive error handling and user feedback.
+2. Add more comprehensive error handling and user feedback
-3. Implement additional battle mechanics and card effects.
+3. Implement challenge filters and sorting options
-4. Add more robust testing for multiplayer interactions.
+4. Add automated tournament system
-5. Create admin tools for game balance adjustments.
+5. Create admin tools for game balance adjustments
+6. Implement card special abilities
-6. Monitor Vercel deployments and Supabase logs for any runtime issues.
+7. Monitor Vercel deployments and Supabase logs for any runtime issues

 ## Conclusion

 The Booster Card Battle application has undergone significant improvements in deployment configuration, UI readability, and game mechanics.
-The most critical fixes were related to the battle flow, ensuring both players can properly engage in battles with real-time synchronization and appropriate state transitions.
-The application now successfully builds and runs in production with all core battle arena features fully functional.
+The pivot to an asynchronous battle system represents a major design shift that simplifies the technical implementation while enhancing the gameplay experience.
+This new approach maintains the high-stakes nature of card battles while making the game more accessible to players.
+The application now successfully builds and runs in production with all core features fully functional.